mirusser/Producer_Consumer_RabbitMQ_Demo/README.md

 (you can get other ports)

-2. check logs: ```docker logs -f e43beb22ca13``` ('e43beb22ca13' is a example of running container id, you can check for container id with 'docker ps' command)
+2. check logs: ```docker logs -f e43beb22ca13``` ('e43beb22ca13' is an example of running container id, you can check for container id with 'docker ps' command)

 3. open up browser and go to: domain:port for example: 'localhost:15672'